attic-labs/noms/CONTRIBUTING.md

 * `python tools/run-all-js-tests.py`

-Jenkins automatically runs the Go and JS tests on every PR, then every subsequent patch.
-To ask Jenkins to immediately re-run, reply (no quotes) "Jenkins: test this" to your PR.
+If you have commit rights, Jenkins automatically runs the Go and JS tests on every PR, then every subsequent patch.
+To ask Jenkins to immediately run, any committer can reply (no quotes) "Jenkins: test this" to your PR.

 ### Perf tests